Harvest Family Fellowship of the Assemblies of God

 (a) Shall keep the minutes of the official meetings of the church board and of the annual and special business meetings of the assembly.

-(b) Shall keep a record of the membership of the assembly and perform any other clerical work necessary to the proper discharge of his duties.
+(b) Shall keep a record of the membership of the assembly and perform any other clerical work necessary to the proper discharge of their duties.

 (c) Shall be the custodian of all legal documents.